 Privacy & Security

-My exit from the United States was relatively hassle-free, other than the mandatory scan of my genitalia by the TSA before I boarded my flight.
-However, I've now learned that the Treasury's Financial Crimes Enforcement Network (FinCEN) plans to add another obstacle to leaving (or entering) the United States: declaring the value of any "tangible prepaid access devices."
-In case you're wondering, TPADs are otherwise known as stored value cards.
+My departure from the United States was relatively hassle-free.
+But I’ve learned that the Treasury’s Financial Crimes Enforcement Network (FinCEN) plans to add another obstacle to leaving (or entering) the United States: declaring the value of any “tangible prepaid access devices” (TPADs).
+In case you’re wondering, TPADs are otherwise known as stored value cards.

 As is usual in efforts of this type, FinCEN’s efforts to expand the definition of cash will only inconvenience law-abiding travelers.
 A real criminal–or anyone seeking financial privacy–will use the “brainwallet” concept to silently move value across increasingly irrelevant national frontiers.
 (A brainwallet requires that you memorize a unique passphrase to gain access to an online store of value, such as Bitcoin.)
 Indeed, The Department of Homeland Security has proposed to FinCEN that: